2021 Tamil Nadu Legislative Assembly election: Rise and fall of V.K. Sasikala

 On 14 February 2017, the Supreme Court of India pronounced Sasikala and her relatives guilty of criminally conspiring, laundering and amassing illicit wealth worth about ₹66.44 crore in the 1990s, and sentenced them to serve a four-year jail term at Central Prison, Bangalore, giving the convicts 24 hours to surrender.
 This restored in toto her earlier conviction in the case delivered on 27 September 2014.
 Proceedings against Jayalalithaa had been abated and dismissed on account of her death.
 The conviction effectively ended Sasikala's Chief Ministerial ambitions.

 Following Sasikala's conviction, the Governor rejected her claims to become the Chief Minister of Tamil Nadu.
 In her ticking 24-hour surrender time-limit and capacity as the general secretary of the AIADMK, Sasikala convened the party's MLAs, who unanimously elected Edappadi K. Palaniswami, a then supporter of Sasikala, as the new Chief Minister.
 She also appointed her nephew and former treasurer of the party, T. T. V. Dhinakaran, as the party's deputy general secretary.
 Palaniswami as sworn in as the Chief Minister of Tamil Nadu the next day, replacing Panneerselvam.

-On 23 March 2017, the Election commission of India designated the two factions separately; Panneerselvam's faction known as "AIADMK (PURATCHI THALAIVI AMMA)", while Dhinakaran-Palaniswami's faction known as "AIADMK (AMMA)".
+On 23 March 2017, the Election commission of India designated the two factions separately; Panneerselvam's faction known as "AIADMK (Puratchi Thalaivi Amma)", while Dhinakaran-Palaniswami's faction known as "AIADMK (Amma)".
 By-polls were announced at the Dr. Radhakrishnan Nagar constituency, which was vacated due to Jayalalithaa's death.
 Dhinakaran was named candidate by his faction.
-However, the Election Commission canceled the by-polls after evidence of large-scale bribing by the ruling AIADMK (AMMA) surfaced.
-On 17 April 2017, Delhi Police registered a case against Dhinakaran for allegedly attempting to bribe the Election Commission into giving the AIADMK's significant Two Leaves symbol to his faction.
+However, the Election Commission canceled the by-polls after evidence of large-scale bribing by the ruling AIADMK (Amma) surfaced.
+On 17 April 2017, Delhi Police registered a case against Dhinakaran for allegedly attempting to bribe the Election Commission into giving the AIADMK's significant Twin Leaves symbol to his faction.
 Dhinakaran was granted bail on the grounds that the police failed to identify the bribed officer.

+In the following months, the Chief Minister had a fallout with Dhinakaran.
+Palaniswami pronounced Dhinakaran's appointment as deputy general secretary "invalid" on 17 August 2017, and ousted him from the party.